thedude0606/options_copy_TB/PROGRESS.md

 ## Next Steps

-- Complete testing of the implemented fixes for market data and additional features
+- Complete testing of the implemented fixes for all feature tabs
 - Implement additional error handling for edge cases in API responses
 - Add more comprehensive logging throughout the application
 - Create automated tests for critical components